hoppscotch/hoppscotch-extension/README.md

 ```
 - Run `npm install`
 - Run `npm run build` to generate the *dist* folder
-- Open Chrome and navigate to `chrome://extensions`, click on Load Unpacked and then select the generated dist folder.
-- Copy the generated extension ID and paste it to the `EXTENSION_ID` property in the Postwoman repo's `functions/strategies/ChromeStrategy.js` file.
+- Install the extension using your browser's install options (a quick google search will yield the methods)

 <br />
 <br />
-Postwoman is built with help of an amazing group of people.
+Postwoman is built with the help of an amazing group of people.
 <br />
 Contribute to Postwoman: <a href="https://github.com/liyasthomas/postwoman">https://github.com/liyasthomas/postwoman</a>
 <br/>